Justin Slater

 Available positions for grads/undergrads/postdoctoral fellows:

-Please refer to Prof. Slater’s website for open positions
+Please refer to Professor Slater’s website for open positions

 Education and Employment Background

-Prof. Slater will complete his Ph.D. in early 2023 from the Department of Statistical Sciences at the University of Toronto.
+Prof. Slater earned his Ph.D. in 2023 from the Department of Statistical Sciences at the University of Toronto.
 Prior to this, he worked as a statistical consultant at Cytel Inc, and an analyst at the Institute for Clinical Evaluative Sciences.
 Justin also holds an M.Sc. in Statistics (Queen’s) and an Honours B.Sc. in Math and Statistics (Dalhousie).

 Research Themes

-Prof. Slater’s research interests span a wide spectrum of subfields including (bio)statistics, data science, and epidemiology.
+Prof. Slater’s research interests span lie at the intersection of (bio)statistics, data science, and epidemiology.

 Key areas of focus include:

-3. Bayesian statistics – Although not a Panacea, Bayesian statistics has several advantages when making decisions in the real world.
-Specifically, Prof. Slater is interested in prior elicitation to improve inference and computation, and leveraging Bayesian hierarchical models in data sparse contexts.
+1. Bayesian statistics/learning – Prof. Slater is interested in prior elicitation to improve inference and computation and leveraging Bayesian hierarchical models in data-sparse contexts.
 In the coming years, he hopes to develop principled priors for infectious disease models and Bayesian mixture models.
+This core theme is intimately linked with the themes that follow.

 Highlights